 Drea de Matteo – Yes.
 You do not want me to get started on the culture of today and being a mom of two kids who have to go to school in this Cancel Culture.
 I feel like we are being taught to hate ourselves.
 I feel like we are being taught to believe we are the reason everything is falling apart; we have ruined the earth, we’ve ruined mankind, and we’ve ruined everything.
 Instead of instilling hope in each other and friendliness, people are divided from morning until night.
 It’s always been going on, but especially since this pandemic.
 I definitely see a swift change in a lot of what feels to me very manipulative, non-stop divisive hatred.

 People mistreating each other… I definitely think it trickles down from the top and spreads its way through society.
 We’re living in that right now.
 I think this is touched on a lot in Collide.
 One of the themes that struck me in the movie is the feeling of safety.
 Everybody is looking for their version of how to feel safe in the world; whether it is through an apology, financial safety, or physical or emotional safety.
-In this film everybody is broken and trying to find a place to feel like home or where they feel safe.
+In this film, everybody is broken and trying to find a place to feel at home or where they feel safe.
 Whether it be looking for more money, a different lover, or a different business.
 I feel like Mukunda’s message throughout the film was pretty pointed.
 It’s definitely a cool film.

 Cryptic Rock – It is absolutely a poignant film, especially right now.
 You are also someone who is a big fan of music.
 Tell us a little about your musical tastes.